zydou/arti/doc/keys.md

 # `arti keys`

-`arti keys` is a command line utility for listing and displaying keystores and their content.
+`arti keys` is a command line utility for managing keystores and their content.
 In the future, we will extend `arti keys` with additional functionality, for example multiple formatting options for the output.